aalvarado/gol/README.md

 ### Usage

+clone the project, run `bundle install` and then run:

 ```
 $ ruby start.rb
 ```

-Use arrow keys to make a cell alive or dead.
+Use arrow keys or h,j,k,l to move, use the spacebar to make a cell alive or dead.

-Once you're ready hit `q` and the game will start.
+Once you're ready hit `enter` and the game will start.

 Hit `q` again to quit the program.